muhammad-obaidullah/MLSYS-2022-Video-Pipeline/README.md

 # Video-Data Pipelines for Machine Learning Applications

-## Submitted for review to MLSYS 2022 conference.

 ## Project Description
 Computer Vision applications rely of large volumes of video data to be processed to learn the patterns related to the objects/regions of interest.
 From robotic vision to object detection and real-time object tracking applications for autonomous drive, there is a need to isolate _quality_ image frames from long sequence of videos that can then train respective machine learning (ML) applications.
 The video-data processing pipeline can be combined with modeling and deployment pipelines specifically for video/image-based ML applications.
 <img src=".media\Process-Overview.png" alt=".media\Process-Overview.png"></img>